arnbod/latex-to-text/README.md

 Operations
 ----------

 * Use `python3 latextotext.py toto.tex` to transform a LaTeX file to a text file `toto.txt`.
-You will get an additionnal dictionnary `toto.dic`.
+You will get an additional dictionary `toto.dic`.

 * Don't panic if you see lots of tags `€1234€`, they replace maths and LaTeX commands!